 New York City is a large emitter of greenhouse gases and will be vulnerable to impacts of climate change such as sea level rise, warming temperatures, and storm surge.
 In 2007, PlaNYC, a comprehensive sustainability plan for New York City, was released and outlined for the development of a greener city over the next 25 years.
-PlaNYC reviews the potential climate change impacts in New York City, outlines strategies to reduce the city’s greenhouse gas emissions by 30% by 2030 relative to 2005 levels, and concludes with adaptation measures to reduce the city’s vulnerabilities to climate change.
+Eight years later, New York released an updated strategic document: OneNYC.
+This reinvigorated strategy reviews the potential climate change impacts on New York City, steps to reduce the city’s greenhouse gas emissions by 2050, and adaptation measures to reduce the city’s vulnerabilities to climate change.

-PlaNYC outlines a strategy to reduce the City’s greenhouse gas emissions and plans for a sustainable population growth of nearly one million.
-PlaNYC has 10 broad, overarching goals to achieve in order to improve New York City’s long-term sustainability:
+PlaNYC outlined a strategy to reduce the City’s greenhouse gas emissions and plans for sustainable population growth of nearly one million.
+PlaNYC had 10 broad, overarching goals to achieve in order to improve New York City’s long-term sustainability:

 - Create homes for a million more New Yorkers

 - Improve transit capacity and reduce travel times

 - Ensure that all residents live within a 10-minute walk of a park

 - Develop a backup system for the City’s water system

 - Repair and improve the City’s transportation infrastructure